 The New Covenant is all about Salvation

 The New Covenant is all about salvation unto righteous standing with God through the renewing work of the Spirit.
+The Spirit is not always mentioned, but it is clear from several passages that He is the Agent of transformation).
 This matches the author of Hebrews’ argument about Christ’s New Covenant work:

 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption. – Heb.
 9:12 (cf. Heb.
 10:15-18)

 Redemption, salvation, the provision of righteousness by the imparting of a new nature by the Spirit; that is what the New Covenant is about.
-Therefore, it seems to me that one cannot simply restrict ones vision to the salvation of Israel when considering the NC.
+Therefore, it seems to me that one cannot simply restrict ones vision to the salvation of Israel when considering the NC without doing some theology.
 This seems especially true for several important reasons which we shall need to explore:

 - If Isaiah 42 and 49 include NC passages then the Gentiles are spoken of in a New Covenant context.

-- If there are passages which refer to God’s salvation reaching out to the Gentiles, and the NC is all about salvation, how is it that the Gentiles will be saved by another means than the one God used for Israel?
+- If there are passages which refer to God’s salvation reaching out to the Gentiles, and the NC is all about salvation, are we prepared to teach that the Gentiles will be saved by another means than the one God used for Israel?